a13xp0p0v/kernel-hardening-checker/README.md

 <br />

-__Q:__ What about performance impact of these security hardening options?
+__Q:__ What about performance impact of these security hardening features?

+__A:__ That is not an easy question, since performance impact depends on the system workload.
+A detailed evaluation of the performance impact of Linux security hardening features is in TODO (the issue [#66][21]).
+There are some interesting works in this area:
-__A:__ Ike Devolder [@BlackIkeEagle][7] made some performance tests and described the results in [this article][8].
+  - Ike Devolder [@BlackIkeEagle][7] made some performance tests and described the results in [this article][8].
-Fabian Rauscher, Benedict Herzog, Timo Hönig, and Daniel Gruss published an article ["Systematic Analysis of Kernel Security Performance and Energy Costs"][28] that describes energy and run-time overhead of the hardware vulnerability mitigations (CONFIG_CPU_MITIGATIONS).
+  - Fabian Rauscher, Benedict Herzog, Timo Hönig, and Daniel Gruss published an article ["Systematic Analysis of Kernel Security Performance and Energy Costs"][28] that describes energy and run-time overhead of the hardware vulnerability mitigations (CONFIG_CPU_MITIGATIONS).
-A detailed evaluation of the performance impact is also in the TODO list (the issue [#66][21]).

 <br />